Skip to main content

 • have direct access from their accommodation to yours – for example, you rent a room in your landlord’s flat

-Your landlord usually does not count as resident if:
+Your landlord usually does not count as a resident landlord if:

 • you and your landlord live in separate self-contained homes in the same building